lstsgroup/vibrant/README.md

 For more a more fine-grained installation please refer to the [documentation of vibrant](https://lstsgroup.github.io/vibrant/Installation.html).

+## Dokumentation

+For more Information about the vibrant code please consult the extensive [documentation website](https://lstsgroup.github.io/vibrant/).

 ## Contributing

 Contributions to vibrant are highly appreciated!
-If you consider contributing [check out CONTRIBUTING.md]()
+If you consider contributing [check out CONTRIBUTING.md](https://github.com/lstsgroup/vibrant/blob/main/CONTRIBUTING.md)

 ## License note